syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Columns.md

 }
 {% endhighlight %}

-You can get the property type of underlying model object as follows:
+You can perform any desired operation based on the property type of the underlying model object as follows.

 {% highlight c# %}
 void GridAutoGeneratingColumns(object sender,AutoGeneratingColumnEventArgs e)
 {
     if(e.PropertyType == typeof(string))
     {
-        // your logic
-        bool FirstColumn = true;
+        // Here we have hidden the columns if the underlying property type is string. e.Column.IsHidden = true;
     }
 }
 {% endhighlight c# %}